Toufa7/Born2beRoot/README.md

  1) The Hypervisor manages the hardware system and separate the physical resources from the virtual environment

- 2) When a user from a VM do a task that requires additional resources from physical environment

- 3) The Hypervisor manages the request so that the guest OS could access to the resources of the physical environment
+ 2) When a user from a VM do a task that requires additional resources from physical environment the Hypervisor manages the request so that the guest OS could access to the resources of the physical environment